Skip to Main Content

 ¡Bienvenidos - Welcome to the Spanish Program!

 We are certain that your academic experience with us will enhance and broaden your interest in Hispanic Studies.
-Our Bachelor of Arts and Spanish Minor are balanced study programs that cover the Spanish language, Peninsular, and Latin American Literature, as well as the many cultures of the Spanish-speaking world.
-Our graduates are well-prepared to pursue the Single Subject Teaching Credential in Spanish, apply to the Master of Arts Program in Spanish, and enhance their employment possibilities in other related fields such as government service, business, criminal justice, social work, nursing, and foreign affairs.
+Our Bachelor of Arts in Spanish is a balanced study program that covers the Spanish language, Peninsular, and Latin American Literature, as well as the many cultures of the Spanish-speaking world.
+Our graduates are well-prepared to pursue the Single Subject Teaching Credential in Spanish, apply to the Master of Arts Program in Spanish or other disciplines, and enhance their employment possibilities in related fields such as government service, business, criminal justice, social work, nursing, and foreign affairs.

 You must complete high school coursework with a grade of "C-" or better to be eligible for any class higher than SPAN 1B.